 Use Dove Oxygen and Nourishment Shampoo and Dove Oxygen and Nourishment Conditioner to make your hair soft, manageable, and easy to style.
 These products also help nourish your strands to make them healthy.

 Get a tail comb and use it to part your hair in the middle.
 Begin parting from your hairline, then extend it up to your crown.

-Spritz TONI&GUY Sea Salt Texturising Spray on your hair to add texture.
+Spritz sea salt spray or hairspray on your hair to add texture.
 This will give your hair some grip, make it easier to braid.